 Not to mention the biggest issue with this type of diet.
 It’s simply unsustainable.

 I decided to jump back into a normal way of life again only to realize that I can’t eat carbohydrates normally anymore.
 For the next 6 – 9 months I’ve had to endure plenty of issues with blood sugar.

 Yeah, crazy I know.

-I’ve never had issues with blood sugar but after 2 month of keto, a few pieces of chocolate were able to make me fall asleep in the middle of the supermarket.
+I’ve never had issues with blood sugar before but after 2 months of keto, ice cream was able to make me fall asleep in the middle of the supermarket.